noayair/The-Maze-of-Waze/README.md

 Oriya Kronfeld - 314078585

 Our project enable the user to build Graph , and run algorithms (for example, check the short path from point to point, check if the graph is connected) ,and draw them on the screen.
+We defined it so that every node holds a hash-map of edge that coming out of it.

 The project has 4 main packages: